 ‘Nuff said.
 They’ve pulled me out of some deep, dark, hopeless mind chasms, and they’re God’s promises for every human.
 One of my all-time favorites, from Psalm 18, is that “He delights in us.”
 Something about God delighting in me always shakes me out of my bad moods.
 When it feels like everyone’s letting me down – even our kids, spouses, and besties – God’s right there, looking for ways to comfort us and lead us back to His presence.

 Then read it every day.
 There’s something about making a physical list of all our answered prayers and thinking about all the times God’s got us through that creates an environment of worship.
 I am AMAZED how quickly I move on from all the continually answered prayers I experience on a weekly if not daily basis.
 We’re so programmed to look to the next problem, next want, next area of improvement, that we rarely relish and meditate on all we have and all He’s done.
 Here’s a sampling of mine, just this month:

-- My hair extensions have not fallen out since quarantine closed my salon a month ago.
+- My hair extensions did not fall out after quarantine closed my salon for a month.
 It is my belief that the Holy Spirit alone has held them to this head.